TurboDocx/Docs/docs/TurboDocx Templating/How to Create a Template.md

+---
+title: How to Create a Template
+---

 Congratulations on starting your first template.
 In this guide, we will show you how to create your first template and how to upload it to your TurboDocx account.